sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 }
 ```
 ### LED Toggle Sketch Breakdown
-Creates a variable that can hold any integer value called `LED_PIN` and sets it equal to 13
 ```c
 int LED_PIN = 13;
 ```
+Creates a variable that can hold any integer value called `LED_PIN` and sets it equal to 13

 Tells the Arduino to configure pin LED_PIN as an output.
-Since, `LED_PIN = 13`
+Since, `LED_PIN = 13` pin #13 is set an output.

+The modes you can set for a pin are:

+ - ''

+`INPUT`,
 ```c
 pinMode(LED_PIN, OUTPUT);
 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTA4NzQyOTk4MiwxNTA1MzI4ODEzLDYwOT
-I3ODYwOSwtMTQyMDI4MjcxOCwxOTk1NzYzMjg0LDk1MzA2MDc3
-MywxOTQzMDA3NTQzLC04MDYzNDQ4MDgsOTg0OTMwMTg1XX0=
+eyJoaXN0b3J5IjpbLTY1MDMzODMwLDE1MDUzMjg4MTMsNjA5Mj
+c4NjA5LC0xNDIwMjgyNzE4LDE5OTU3NjMyODQsOTUzMDYwNzcz
+LDE5NDMwMDc1NDMsLTgwNjM0NDgwOCw5ODQ5MzAxODVdfQ==
 -->